AlcoholRehabHelp Logo

 Alcohol and Breastfeeding Guidelines

 Maternal alcohol use is a complex topic.
-Total abstinence while nursing is safest.
+While some professionals dismiss acute exposure as harmless, total abstinence while nursing is your safest option.

-Note: If a mother ingests more than a moderate amount of alcohol, it could harm the infant.
+However, if a breastfeeding mother ingests more than moderate alcohol, it could harm the infant.
+Newborns are exposed to alcohol when it is passed in breast milk.

 Sponsored